-Peer-on-peer abuse is abuse by one or more pupils against another pupil.
+Child-on-Childabuse is abuse by one or more pupils against another pupil.
 It can manifest itself in many ways and can include bullying (including cyber bullying), physical abuse, initiation/hazing violence and rituals, upskirting, sexting, sexual assault, gender-based issues and harmful sexual behaviours including sexual violence and sexual harassment.
 Abusive comments and interactions should never be passed off or dismissed as "banter" or "part of growing up".
 Nor will harmful sexual behaviours be dismissed as the same or "just having a laugh" or "boys being boys".
 The College recognises that a child is likely to disclose an allegation to someone they trust: this could be any member of staff.
 By making such a disclosure the pupil is likely to feel that the member of staff is in a position of trust.

-The College recognises that children with special educational needs and disabilities can be more prone to peer-on-peer group isolation than other children and will consider extra pastoral support for those children.
+The College recognises that children with special educational needs and disabilities can be more prone to Child-on-Childgroup isolation than other children and will consider extra pastoral support for those children.

-The College recognises that children can be particularly vulnerable in residential settings and are alert to the potential for peer-on-peer abuse.
+The College recognises that children can be particularly vulnerable in residential settings and are alert to the potential for Child-on-Childabuse.
 As this is a Boarding School staff need to be aware that children can be particularly vulnerable and should be alert to pupil relationships and the potential for peer abuse.

-The College takes steps to minimise the risk of peer-on-peer abuse through supervision, education in the form of PSHE and assemblies.
+The College takes steps to minimise the risk of Child-on-Childabuse through supervision, education in the form of PSHE and assemblies.